 As I walked past Clark Street, I saw a young man huddled in an apartment building doorway with his back to the street, I thought he was waiting for a bus, trying to escape the wind.

 “What’s up?”
 I asked.
 I got no response, other than a glare.

 I continued walking and a few seconds later I heard a loud, somewhat echoed, shout, “Hey you!
 Yeah you, ugly motherfucker!
 I’m talking to you!
 Get in the there!”

 I turned around and realized it was the same man who was huddled in the doorway.

-Same White Sox jacket, same round face, same matted black hair.
+Same White Sox Starter-brand jacket, same round face, same matted black hair.

-I’m not always the most-observant person in the world, and I’ve never had a particularly good short-term memory (though my long-term memory is so good it might freak you out a little).
+I’m not always the most-observant person in the world, and I’ve never had a particularly good short-term memory (though my long-term memory is so formidable it might freak you out a bit).

-I spent a nanosecond marveling at my unsual observation success, and rare short-term recall.
+I spent a nanosecond marveling at my unusual observation success, and rare short-term recall.
 This was a distraction from the object in the man’s hand.